Do People Speak English In Turkey? [You’d be Surprised!]

 Istanbul, Turkey

 The primary language spoken in Istanbul is Turkish.
-However, Istanbul is one of the cities in Turkey with the highest number of English speakers, so it is very likely that you will be able to communicate in English.
+However, Istanbul is one of the cities in Turkey with the highest number of English speakers, and it is also the most diverse city, so it is very likely that you will be able to communicate in English but you will also meet other nationalities too.

 If you are staying in touristic areas such as Sultanahmet and Taksim, you’ll find that almost all of the locals you interact with will speak English, and many signs and menus are written in both Turkish and English.